analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad5933_console/ad5933_console.rst

 ..
 Project Build Section:

-.. include:: /source/build/project_build.rst
+.. include:: /source/build/project_build_stm32.rst

 ===========
 Quick Start
 ===========

-If you have some familiarity with the Mbed or STM32 platform, the following is a basic list of steps required to start running the code, see below for more detail:
+If you have some familiarity with the STM32 platform, the following is a basic list of steps required to start running the code, see below for more detail:

 * Connect the evaluation-board to the Mbed-enabled controller board (or an STM32 board).